 In a nation where 1 out of every 4 children lives in poverty, the Village Center / Ohio Northern University neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

-In addition, one of the really interesting characteristics about the Village Center / Ohio Northern University neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
+Also, one of the really interesting characteristics about the Village Center / Ohio Northern University neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
-For each of these reasons, the neighborhood is rated among the top 0.0% of college-friendly places to live in the state of Ohio.
+For each of these reasons, the neighborhood is rated among the top 0.2% of college-friendly places to live in the state of Ohio.

 Renter-occupied real estate is dominant in the Village Center / Ohio Northern University neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 99.7%, which is higher than 99.2% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 Despite all of the residential real estate here in the Village Center / Ohio Northern University neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 49.3%, which is higher than 98.6% of all U.S. neighborhoods.